 Timing: February to April, when your grass greens up and begins to actively grow (around the time your lawn first needs to be mowed)

 - Make your feeding routine a cinch by purchasing the Scotts® Turf Builder® Annual Program, which will supply everything you need to nourish your lawn (and kill weeds) from early spring through the fall.
 The Early Spring product feeds while preventing crabgrass and other listed grassy weeds.

 - In the North, apply Scotts® Turf Builder® Halts Crabgrass Preventer with Lawn Food if you had a problem with crabgrass last year.
 If you also had a problem with broadleaf weeds, apply Scotts® Turf Builder® Triple Action, which kills weeds like dandelion and clover while also preventing crabgrass and feeding your lawn.
 If you didn't have problems with crabgrass and other weeds, apply Scotts® Turf Builder® Lawn Food.

 - In the South, if weeds tend to be a problem, feed your lawn with Scotts® Turf Builder® Bonus® S Southern Weed & Feed2.
 Fire ants also an issue?
 Apply Scotts® Turf Builder® Southern Triple Action instead, as it prevents and kills fire ants for up to 6 months in addition to killing weeds and fertilizing your lawn.
-If you don’t have a weed issue, use Scotts® Turf Builder® Southern Lawn Food.
+If you don’t have problems with weeds or fire ants, use Scotts® Turf Builder® Southern Lawn Food.

 Why feed: By this point your grass is busy and using up stored energy, so you need to keep it well nourished.